 The BodyBoss 2.0 unfolds to reveal anchored hooks to which you attach resistance bands with interchangeable handles to give you the precise feel you want from the workout you’re doing.

-There’s a dumbbell-like handle, a bar akin to a barbell, and additional accessories that let you switch it up and expand your exercise portfolio.
+There’s a dumbbell-like handle, a collapsible workout bar akin to a barbell, and additional accessories that let you switch it up with different exercises such as:

 Here’s what comes with the full package: